austenito/emojify-cdn/README.md

 To set configuration options, use `emojify.setConfig()` and a JSON object as a parameter with the following attributes:
 * ``emojify_tag_type``: Set to `<div>` by default.
 Sets the element the emojify.js uses to replace emoji keywords

-## Default CDN

-Emoji can be used by this library or hotlinked from [http://tortue.me](http://tortue.me).
-The CDN is provided for free by [Cloudflare](http://www.cloudflare.com).

-For example: If you want to see a :turtle: , visit http://tortue.me/emoji/turtle.png

 ### Code Example